Feyn

 accuracy score obtained with this threshold

-method Graph.binary_cross_entropy
+method Model.binary_cross_entropy

 def binary_cross_entropy(